stefanbringuier/ORB-LAMMPS-PATCH/README.md

 - `orb-mptraj-only-v1` - trained on the MPTraj dataset only to reproduce our second Matbench Discovery result.
 We do not recommend using this model for general use.
 - `orb-d3-v1` - trained on MPTraj + Alexandria with integrated D3 corrections.
 In general, we recommend using this model, particularly for systems where dispersion interactions are important.
 This model was trained to predict D3-corrected targets and hence is the same speed as `orb-v1`.
 Incorporating D3 into the model like this is substantially faster than using analytical D3 corrections.
 - `orb-d3-sm-v1` or `orb-d3-sm-v1` - Smaller versions of `orb-d3-v1`.
 The `sm` model has 10 layers, whilst the `xs` model has 5 layers.

+## Acknowledgements
+Thanks to the team at [AdvancedSoftCorp](https://www.advancesoft.jp/) for providing a framework for leveraging the [ASE Calculators Class](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html#calculators).
+Also appreciate the team at Orbitals Materials making their pretrained models available for testing.